2013–14 KF Tirana season: December

-The month begun with Tirana appointing Gugash Magani as the new manager of the team until the end of the season.
+The month began with Tirana appointing Gugash Magani as the new manager of the team until the end of the season.
 He became the team's fourth manager of the 2013–14 season.
 His first match was the first leg of Albanian Cup second round versus Lushnja; Tirana lost 0–1, their second loss in five days against the same opponent.
 Back in league, Tirana earned a hard-fought 1–1 draw against Vllaznia Shkodër; Arsen Hajdari opened the score for Vllaznia while Çota netted the equalizer in the second half.
 It was Tirana's first point after six matches.

 In the next league match against Skënderbeu Korçë, Tirana lost 0–1 after a goal by Sabien Lilaj at the 59th minute.
 Tirana was eliminated from the Albanian Cup on 18 December after not going more than a 1–1 draw in the second leg, as the first match ended in a 0–1 loss.
 On 21 December, in the last league match of 2013, Tirana drew 1–1 against Teuta Durrës and finished the first part of the season at last place with 12 points, 9 points away from safe zone.
 On the same day, midfielder Fatmir Hysenbelliu announced his departure from the club with the aim of purchasing a career outside Albania.
 He was followed by José Semedo, Milan Jovanovic and Vedran Gerc, who were all released by the club.

 Despite negative results, manager Gugash Magani was confirmed for the second part of season, with sponsor Refik Halili saying that he is not the problem.
-Tirana begun negotiations to terminate the contract with defender Roland Peqini after making only two appearances.
+Tirana began negotiations to terminate the contract with defender Roland Peqini after making only two appearances.